Note: For the smoked salmon, any smoked salmon will do, including scraps and ends.

 - 1 tablespoon juice from 1 lemon

-- 3 ounces smoked salmon (see note above), finely chopped
+- 3 ounces smoked salmon (see note), finely chopped

 - 1/4 cup finely chopped fresh herbs such as parsley, chives, tarragon, or scallions